-If you are a minimalist, you may want to remove all the individual apps from your device, leaving just the few you access regularly.
-Once you do that, you may have extra home screens-you can easily remove these.
+If you are a minimalist, you may want to remove all the individual icons from your screen, leaving just the few you access regularly.
+Once you do that, you may have extra home screens, which you can easily remove.

 Removing a Home Screen